hedonistrh/bestekar/blog_part1_draft.md

 ## Results

-Let's listen some outputs of the system9
+Let's listen some outputs of the system.